 Many of the most common non-selective weed killers contain the active ingredient Glysophate.
 They’re commonly known as Round Up or Killzall, to name a couple.
 There are a few reasons we prefer Killzall.
 First of all, it’s less expensive.
 A bottle of Killzall is more concentrated than Roundup.
 When you calculate the number of gallons each products makes, you’ll find that Killzall is nearly half the cost.

 Second, there are products called broadleaf weed killers.
 Essentially, they kill dandelions and anything that has a leaf that isn’t like a blade of grass.
 Use them in the lawn for dandelions and other common weeds.
 You can even find lawn fertilizers combined with these weed killers.
-There is a great weed killer called Weed Free Zone that can be applied in cooler temperatures, this time of the year.
+There is a great weed killer called Weed Free Zone that totally kills dandelions and other weeds in your lawn.

 The third type will kill grass but not anything with broad leaves.
 Grass killers are great for grass growing near vegetable gardens, landscapes, and even in the raspberry patch.
 The product that works the best is “Over The Top